 - Dine in one of Victoria's finest restaurants

 This is a Level 3 hike with 5½ days of hiking.
 Undulating terrain on the coast with two big climbs (up to 600m ascent/descent) when in the Grampians.
 The trails are a combination of purpose-built paths, farm and bush tracks.
 In the Grampians expect more rugged terrain and some boulder-hopping.
 Sturdy boots with good ankle support are recommended.
 Walking poles are an advantage, especially for the descents.
-The support vehicle meets the group at lunch each day except for the second day.
-On this day there is no van access and the guides carry the picnic for you.
-In order to maximize your enjoyment of your holiday we recommend you exercise regularly prior to the trip in order to build up your fitness level.
+The support vehicle meets the group at lunch each day.
+In order to maximize your enjoyment of the holiday we recommend you exercise regularly prior to the trip in order to build up your fitness level.

 We stay in two different accommodations on this tour, 3 nights in each.